w3f/Grants-Program/Web_3_Security_Alliance.md

 ### Overview

-Please provide the following:

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-- An indication of why your team is interested in creating this project.

-The Web3 Security Alliance was created to add tactical and practical value to decentralised security.
+The Web3 Security Alliance has been created to add tactical and practical value to decentralised security.

 The Alliance is a social coordination layer that sits above its stakeholders (decentralised protocols, security professionals, ethical hackers and bag holders) with the purpose of incentivising & protecting honest actors within the ecosystem.
 The Alliance is a common good infrastructure that anticipates the expansion of attack vectors to be brought about by cross-chain composability and plans accordingly

-The Alliance's signature project, the Whitehat Safe Harbour Constitution is an example of the Alliance acting as a unifying body that advocates on behalf of ethical hackers across chains and counters downside risk and asymmetry associated with this important work.
+The Alliance's signature project, the Whitehat Safe Harbour Constitution is an example of the Alliance acting as a unifying body that advocates on behalf of ethical hackers and security actors across chains and counters downside risk and asymmetry associated with this important work.
 This is one of the projhects we plan to integrate into the Dotsama ecosystem

 “Downside risk” in the above meaning unfair or unintended liability; “asymmetry” meaning black hats have a disproportionate effect on the system because they only need to find one exploit, once,  whilst a protocol or ethical researcher has to defend against all of them, always, to be considered a success.
 Thus, we need to empower white hats and give them more leverage.